exoriente/sortedlist/readme.md

 [3, 1, 2, 4]
 ```

-`SortedListByKey` behaves like a `SortedList` in all other ways, and indeed, inherits from it.
+`SortedListByKey` behaves like a `SortedList` in all other ways, and indeed inherits from it.
 However, when type checking, a `SortedList` only accepts values for which a less-than (`<`) method is defined (`__lt__()`).

 `SortedListByKey` accepts any type of object, as long as an appropriate key function is provided.